 The Ottomans, centered in modern-day Turkey, conquered large chunks of southeastern Europe during that time, including various Habsburg dominions.

-For example, Suleiman the Magnificent’s military endeavours saw the empire expand to include much of today’s Hungary and took him right to the city limits of Vienna in 1529 (the first Siege of Vienna).
+For example, Suleiman the Magnificent’s military endeavours saw the Ottoman empire expand to include much of today’s Hungary and took him right to the city limits of Vienna in 1529 (the first Siege of Vienna).
 He failed to breach the defences and, with winter coming, called it quits and returned home.

 But the second siege of Vienna interests us more, being a rather pivotal event in European and Viennese history.

 Like most empires, the Ottomans went through peaks and troughs of size, power and influence.
 After a less than stellar first few decades in the 1600s, they found themselves on the up again in the 1680s.